Why vote? Akron area contest asks young people to challenge adults

 This City Votes is an extension of the Summit Education Initiative’s This City Reads project.

 The Citizen University is a Seattle-based organization that encourages citizens to play a role in democracy.
-The John S. and James L. Knight Foundation provided funding for Citizen University’s Joy of Voting effort.
+The Knight Foundation provided $125,00 for Citizen University’s Joy of Voting effort in three cities.
 Funding for Akron’s This City Votes effort was secured by the Beacon Journal and the Jefferson Center.

 Click here to read or leave a comment(s) on this story.